 Energy efficient measures adopted by DMRC in its Phase III stations are as follows:

-T-5 tube lights with 100 lumen/w efficacy along with LED will be used on Elevated stations.
+T-5 tube lights with along with LED will be used on Elevated stations.
 Every 4th light is LED type and no incandescent lamps will be used for lighting.

 Variable Voltage Variable Frequency (VVVF) control drive system in Lifts & Escalators, which matches the power requirements with actual load.
 The Escalators will beinstalled with idling speed of 0.2m/sec against the normal operating speed of 0.5m/sec or 0.65m/sec.
 This has resulted in estimated energy saving of 1%.